nodesocket/dogpatch/README.md

          ->close();
 ````

-#### See all the full examples at https://github.com/commando/dogpatch/tree/master/examples.
+#### See the full examples at https://github.com/commando/dogpatch/tree/master/examples.

 Requirements
 ------------